easilycoder/EasyBridge/README.md

 * 2017/05/02

-  * fix the bug that can not get the correct value when calling  JavaScript in Java with object type value returned
+  * Fix the bug that can not get the correct value when calling JavaScript in Java with object type value returned.
-  * add `OnBridgeInjectedListener` ,it's available to observe the bridge injected event in Java code now.
+  * Add `OnBridgeInjectedListener`, it's available to observe the bridge injected event in Java code now.

-* 2017/04/20 add Logger that will log the important information which is helpful for debug
+* 2017/04/20 add Logger that will log the important information which is helpful to debug

 * 2017/04/09 adding the retry mechanism of injecting bridge

 * 2017/04/08  invoke Java synchornized from Javascript is now enable in `feature/sync`

-  Now the `BridgeHandler` has two function to be invoked from JavaScript.If the JavaScirpt invoke Java with a callback function,the Java method will be invoked Synchronizlly ,otherwise the Java method will be invoked asynchronous.
+  Now the `BridgeHandler` has two functions to be invoked from JavaScript.
+If the JavaScirpt invoke Java with a callback function, then the Java method will be invoked Synchronizlly, otherwise the Java method will be invoked Asynchronous.

   **the feature/sync may be merged into master oneday future**